-3.5 In-Network Streaming Analytics
+3.4 In-Network Streaming Analytics

-Snatch further seizes the opportunity to accelerate streaming analytics by leveraging the in-network computation: the programmable switch performs computation at line rate, much faster than the servers [100].
-For transportlayer cookies, streaming analytics can be completed in the data plane - via the cooperation of LarkSwitches and the AggSwitch.
-The LarkSwitch decodes the transport-layer cookies, pre-processes the data, and send them to the analytics server.
+Snatch further seizes the opportunity to accelerate streaming analytics by leveraging the in-network computation: the programmable switch performs computation at line rate, much faster than the servers [82].
+For transport-layer cookies, streaming analytics can be completed in the data plane - via the cooperation of LarkSwitches and the AggSwitch.
+The LarkSwitch decodes the transport-layer cookies, preprocesses the data, and send them to the analytics server.
 On the last hop to the analytics server, an AggSwitch extracts and aggregates the data from all LarkSwitches.
 Note that for application-layer cookies, the analytics can be done in the network as well.
 It only requires the edge server to forward the application-level data in a format agreed in advance, which allows AggSwitch to decode and aggregate the data.

-The modern programmable switch is able to perform AES encryption/decryption [54] and calculate most of the common statistics [77, 90].
+The modern programmable switch is able to perform AES encryption/decryption [45] and calculate most of the common statistics [65, 76].
 We limit the pre-processing to the supported operations, and leave more complex ones to the analytics servers.
 When all the operations of a target analysis are supported by the switches, Snatch reduces all the time costs of Pub/Sub services and the analytics process.

 We consider two types of forwarding schemes: per-packet and periodical forwarding.
 Per-packet forwarding satisfies the needs of applications that require very low latency and immediate knowledge of the streaming data.
-When all the operations of a target analysis are supported, Snatch provides a huge speedup, i.e., $T'A < 1$ ms because the programmable switch operates at line rate.
+When all the operations of a target analysis are supported, Snatch provides a huge speedup, i.e., $T'A < 1$ ms because the programmable Snatch: Online Streaming Analytics at the Network Edge switch operates at line rate.
 On the other hand, periodical forwarding targets applications that have slightly loose requirements on latency.
 During each period, the programmable switches updates the statistics based on incoming packets.
 By the end of each period, LarkSwitch and AggSwitch cooperate to calculate statistics and forward them to the analytics server.
-Compared to per-packet forwarding, periodical forwarding saves bandwidth while sacrificing latency.
-We explore this trade-off experimentally in § 5.4.
+Compared to per-packet forwarding, periodical forwarding saves bandwidth resources while sacrificing latency.
+We explore this trade-off experimentally in § 5.2.